freddysilber/angular-recipe-app/README.md

 # Recipe App
 This app was built by yours truly, @freddysilber

-# Bookmark in course: 376
+#### Bookmark in course: 376

-# Feature Ideas
+# Features to be built...
-1. upload your own photo for the recipe
+1. User can upload their own photo for the recipe (from their computer as a jpeg or png file)
-2. rate the recipe
+2. User can rate the recipe (out of 5 stars)
-2. share the recipe
+2. User can share the recipe with other users
-4. generate a recipe from a list of ingredients
+4. User can find a random recipe from a list of ingredients
-5. recipe cooking directions
+5. App can provide recipe cooking instructions
-6. my favorites recipes
+6. User can 'favorite' a recipe
-7. people can comment on your recipes
+7. Other users can provide feedback on your recipes (comments, likes, etc)

 # AngularRecipeApp